 Joubert syndrome is a malformation syndrome affecting brainstem and cerebellum, resulting in early hypotonia, subsequent truncal ataxia, delayed milestones, and, finally, cognitive impairment of varying degrees.
 Although a rare condition, its pathogenetic understanding is likely to contribute significantly to the organization and function of the hindbrain.
 Molar tooth sign is the diagnostic neuroimaging finding on axial cuts through the midbrain/hindbrain region.
-Recent experience has shown that some mutations (in particular NPHP1, C5orf42, SUFU) tend to be associated with a “mild molar tooth,” which may be easily overlooked.
+Recent experience has shown that some mutations (in particular NPHP1, C5orf42, autosomal recessive SUFU variants) tend to be associated with a mild molar tooth, which may be easily overlooked.
+It is worth considering heterozygous dominant (familial or de novo) SUFU variants associated with congenital ocular motor apraxia if a mild molar tooth is found.
 In this article, the author gives an update of the diagnostic workup, quotes newly provided healthcare recommendations for this potential multisystem disorder, refers to other cerebello-oculo-renal syndromes, and summarizes the actual knowledge about molecular genetics.
 The genetic situation is complex in view of marked genetic heterogeneity and modifier genes.
 More than 40 different associated genes have been reported; however, in about 30% of affected individuals, a pathogenic mutation is still unknown; increasing use of whole-exome sequencing will lower this percentage.
 All genes are related to the primary (nonmotile) ciliary-basal body apparatus.
 Joubert syndrome can be grouped among the ciliopathies.
 Joubert syndrome is now the best-studied hindbrain malformation.

-Many patients first come to medical attention as neonates because of respiratory abnormalities (eg, tachypnea-apnea), but these abnormalities are seen in only 50% to 75% of cases (09).
+Many patients first come to medical attention as neonates because of respiratory abnormalities (eg, tachypnea-apnea), but these abnormalities are seen in only 50% to 75% of cases.
 The remainder will be assessed for hypotonia, developmental delay, or eventually, ataxia and ocular motor apraxia.
-Horizontal head titubation has been added as a benign self-limiting presentation in 13 infants (57).
+Horizontal head titubation has been added as a benign self-limiting presentation in 13 infants (49).

-Diagnostic criteria suggested by Boltshauser and Maria are still useful (09; 47):
+Diagnostic criteria suggested by Maria and coworkers are still useful (40):

 - Vermis hypoplasia or dysplasia (“Vermis clefting”)